 What is an architectural design brief / programme

-An architecture design brief and / or programme is no different to any other form of design brief or even just a brief, as they all essentially aim to provide the recipient (in this case the architect and/ or student) with a list of instructions, requirements and directions to fulfil the authors needs.
+An architecture design brief and / or program is no different to any other form of design brief or even just a brief, as they all essentially aim to provide the recipient (in this case the architect and/ or student) with a list of instructions, requirements and directions to fulfill the authors needs.

-A design brief can also be referred to and more commonly known in the United States as a programme, however they have and consist of the same purpose and information.
+A design brief can also be referred to and more commonly known in the United States as a program, however they have and consist of the same purpose and information.

 With regards to the document containing the design brief, this can be as detailed or as limiting as the author decides, and can be anything from a single piece paper or a fully-fledged bound document.

 Generally speaking the more detailed the design brief is, the clearer the instruction and direction will be, however too much information can sometimes hinder the design process by being too directive and limiting.